huggingface/disaggregators/README.md

 pip install datasets
 ```

 The snippet below loads the IMDB dataset from the Hugging Face Hub, and initializes a disaggregator for "pronoun" that will run on the IMDB dataset's "text" column.
-Note that if you would like to run multiple disaggregations, you can pass a list to the `Disaggregator` constructor (e.g. `Disaggregator(["pronoun", "sentiment"], column="text")`).
+If you would like to run multiple disaggregations, you can pass a list to the `Disaggregator` constructor (e.g. `Disaggregator(["pronoun", "sentiment"], column="text")`).
 We then use the 🤗 Datasets `map` method to apply the disaggregation to the dataset.

 ```python
 from disaggregators import Disaggregator